JustKing-dev/qb-kamikazeDrone/README.md

 https://streamable.com/k9q97c

-I thank TKN for their prompt cooperation with me ❤️❤️.
+thank you TKN for their prompt cooperation with me ❤️❤️.